 Step 6 Use paint and a foam brush to paint in the words.
 Let dry for a few minutes, then carefully remove the vinyl from the wood.

 Step 7 Allow the painted words to dry completely.
 Seal with an outdoor urethane sealer to protect.

-Prop up your sign on your front porch near your front door and enjoy!
+Prop up your no soliciting sign on your front porch near the front door and enjoy!